WHERE WE GOT THE NAME –

 I still pair my Gouldians to preserve the natural colors and, on rare occasion, produce mutations, but do not “deliberately” produce mutations.
 To this day I do not understand why someone would want to pay more money for a bird with less color!
 Why mess with what God made perfect??
 In the wild, these mutation birds would never exist, or if they did, would not live long enough to reproduce.
 Who am I to play God?

-After years of breeding Lady Gouldians exclusively and showing them successfully, I have once again broadened my horizons.
+After years of breeding Lady Gouldians exclusively and showing them successfully, I have broadened my horizons.
 Lady Gouldians are still my first love and always will be, but it is time to learn about other species and what makes them tick.
 I add and subtract from my flock as I find new and engaging species.
 I intend to add single pairs of new species as space permits so that I may help as many people as possible with their own flocks.

 It is my intention to continue learning every single day about my flock's health and maintenance.
 I hope you find my results and experiences useful!